openziti/ziti-doc/docfx_project/articles/golang-aha/article.md

 # Golang Aha!
 Moments

 ## Introduction
-As we (the OpenZiti team) has progressed on our Go journey, we've stumbed on various obstacles, settled on some best practices and hopefully gotten better at writing Go code.
-This document is share some of the 'Aha!' moments where we overcame stumbling blocks and found solutions that sparked joy.
+As we (the OpenZiti team) progressed on our Go journey, we've stumbed on various obstacles, settled on some best practices and hopefully gotten better at writing Go code.
+This document is meant to share some of the 'Aha!' moments where we overcame stumbling blocks and found solutions that sparked joy.
 This is intended both for new team members and for anyone in the go community who might be interested.
 We'd be very happy to hear from others about their own 'aha' moments and also how the solutions presented strike your sensibilities.